nerijusdu/go-portfolio/data/projects/bingo-bot.md

 ## Challenges

 This app is connecting to slack using web sockets.
 I though that if I wanted to have this bot in multiple slack workspaces I would just spin up multiple go routines each listening to a socket from different workspace and respond using access token from SQLite database.
-However, if you have mupltiple sockets connected slack sends events to random sockets, and usually the go routine listenting for workspace A gets a message from workspace B, and tries to respond using access token for workspace A, then errors happen.
+However, if you have multiple sockets connected slack sends events to random sockets, and usually the go routine listening for workspace A gets a message from workspace B, and tries to respond using access token for workspace A, then errors happen.

 TL;DR; you can only connect single slack workspace per instance.